All about Funding

 Here are steps to involved Activate MTF:

-- Email your request to email@example.com active Margin Trade Funding from your Registered Email ID
+- Email your request from our Support Portal here to active Margin Trade Funding from your Registered Email ID

-- If you don't hold a POA enabled NSDL Demat Account with Tradeplus, you will receive a call from our Sales Team to open one with .
+- If you don't hold a POA/DDPI enabled NSDL Demat Account with Tradeplus, you will receive a call from our Support Team to open one with .

 - If your account satisfies the 3 conditions explained above, MTF product will be enabled within 24 working hours.